 Please call 617-573-8262 for updated messages.
 Do not call the University Police Department, switchboard, administrative offices, radio, or television stations to verify University closing.

-See the Law School Class Make-up Policy for more information concerning classes that are cancelled under this policy.
+See the Law School Class Make-up Policy for more information concerning classes that are canceled under this policy.

 In order to meet ABA class instruction time standards, cancelled classes (including those cancelled as a result of a University weather or emergency closure) must be rescheduled.
 Students will be expected to attend any rescheduled class and the Attendance and Assignment Policy will apply to rescheduled classes